 1/4 cup spiced rum

-Pour the eggnog into a large saucepan.
+Beginning in the morning, pour the eggnog into a large saucepan.
 Begin heating up the eggnog.

 Add the cinnamon and nutmeg and continue to heat the eggnog.